Mega (service): Data encryption

-In the first few weeks after the Mega launch, various security problems were found that researchers said an attacker could use to gain access to a logged-in user's files.
-In response, Mega started a vulnerability reward program which offers a reward of up to €10,000 for reporting security problems to MEGA.
+Files hosted on MEGA are end-to-end encrypted.
+As a result, the company cannot decrypt or view the content, and cannot be responsible for the contents of uploaded files.
+In the first few weeks after the MEGA launch, various security problems were found that researchers said an attacker could use to gain access to a logged-in user's files.
+In response, MEGA started a vulnerability reward program, offering a reward of up to €10,000 for reporting security problems.